The super learner for time-to-event outcomes: A tutorial: Super learners for continuous time-to-event data

 \subsubsection{SL steps 1-3: Cross-validation}

 This method targets estimation of the whole conditional survival distribution $S(t|X)$, for $0<t\leq \tau$ say.
-Any model that gives rise to an estimate of $S(t|X)$ for any value of $t$ (within a specified range) could be a candidate for inclusion in the SL.
-In their example application \cite{westling_inference_2023} include the following candidate learners: parametric survival models, semiparametric proportional hazard models, generalized additive Cox models, and random survival forests.
+Any model that gives rise to an estimate of $S(t|X)$ for any value of $t$ (within a specified range) could be a candidate learner for inclusion in the SL.
+In their example application \citet{westling_inference_2023} include the following candidate learners: parametric survival models, semiparametric proportional hazard models, generalized additive Cox models, and random survival forests.
 Each candidate learner $j=1,\ldots,p$ is fitted in training set $D_{-k}$ and is then used to obtain estimates $\hat S_j(t|X=x_i)$ for individuals in validation set $D_k$.
-In order to evaluate predictive performance of candidate learners (see step 4), this approach requires estimates $\hat S_j(t|X=x_i)$ on a grid of times.
-We emphasise that this is different from the discretisation of time for estimation of $S(\tau|X)$ in the discrete-time SL.
+In order to evaluate predictive performance of candidate learners (see step 4), this approach requires estimates $\hat S_j(t|X=x_i)$ for each $t$ on a grid of times.
 Suppose that we divide the time interval of interest $(0,\tau)$ into a grid $V$ of evenly spaced times with differences $v$ (i.e. $V=\{v,2v,3v,\ldots,\tau-v,\tau\}$).
-Cross-validated estimates of $\hat S_j(t|X=x_i)$ are obtained at each time $t$ in $V$.
+Cross-validated estimates of $\hat S_j(t|X=x_i)$ are obtained at each time $t$ in $V$, i.e. $\hat S_j(v|X=x_i),\hat S_j(2v|X=x_i),\ldots,\hat S_j(\tau|X=x_i)$.
 Using each candidate learner $j$ we can then create a vector of estimated conditional survival probabilities for each person $i$ in $D$ at each time point on the grid $V$: $\hat S_{i,j}^{V}=\left(\hat S_j(v|X=x_i),\hat S_j(2v|X=x_i),\ldots,\hat S_j(\tau|X=x_i)\right)$, for $i=1,\ldots,n$ and $j=1,\ldots,p$.
+We emphasise that the use of the time grid here is different from the discretisation of time for estimation of $S(\tau|X)$ in the discrete-time SL.
+Using a fine time grid is recommended here, as the grid is used in the next step to estimate an integral.